Albert and Mary Louise Lord Collection

 Holdings: 614 titles

 Materials in this collection are divided into two groups: circulating materials housed in the Ellis Library stacks, and Special Collections materials.

 Special Collections materials are open to all users, but they do not circulate.
 Books must be used in Special Collections’ reading room during service hours or by appointment.

 Special Collections items in this collection are stored offsite.
 Please request materials at least 48 hours in advance.

-All titles are cataloged and available through MERLIN, the University’s online catalog.
-The collection can be searched in MERLIN through the heading Lord Collection (University of Missouri--Columbia).
+All titles are cataloged and available through the University’s online catalog.
+Records can be searched through the heading Lord Collection (University of Missouri--Columbia).